ROCm: Supercomputing

 ROCm is gaining significant traction in the top 500.

-ROCm is used with the Exascale supercomputers ElCapitan and Frontier.
+ROCm is used with the Exascale supercomputers El Capitan and Frontier.

 Some related software is to be found at AMD Infinity hub.

 Other acceleration & graphics interoperation

-As of version 3.0, Blender can now use HIP compute kernels for its renderer Cycles.
+As of version 3.0, Blender can now use HIP compute kernels for its renderer cycles.

 Other Languages

 Julia

 Julia has the AMDGPU.jl package, which integrates with LLVM and selects components of the ROCm stack.
 Instead of compiling code through HIP, AMDGPU.jl uses Julia's compiler to generate LLVM IR directly, which is later consumed by LLVM to generate native device code.
 AMDGPU.jl uses ROCr's HSA implementation to upload native code onto the device and execute it, similar to how HIP loads its own generated device code.

 AMDGPU.jl also supports integration with ROCm's rocBLAS (for BLAS), rocRAND (for random number generation), and rocFFT (for FFTs).
 Future integration with rocALUTION, rocSOLVER, MIOpen, and certain other ROCm libraries is planned.